scyrencop/SpyLogger/README.md

 ### Linux

-SpyLogger requires python-xlib. install it if you don't have it already
+SpyLogger requires python-xlib and gtk-module. install it if you don't have it already

-`sudo apt-get install python-xlib`
+- `sudo apt-get install python-xlib`

+- `sudo apt install libcanberra-gtk-module libcanberra-gtk3-module`

 Enjoy Using it !